lake-wg/edhoc/draft-ietf-lake-edhoc.md

 As required by {{RFC7258}}, IETF protocols need to mitigate pervasive monitoring when possible.
 One way to mitigate pervasive monitoring is to use a key exchange that provides perfect forward secrecy.
 EDHOC therefore only supports methods with perfect forward secrecy.
 To limit the effect of breaches, it is important to limit the use of symmetrical group keys for bootstrapping.
 EDHOC therefore strives to make the additional cost of using raw public keys and self-signed certificates as small as possible.
 Raw public keys and self-signed certificates are not a replacement for a public key infrastructure, but SHOULD be used instead of symmetrical group keys for bootstrapping.

-Compromise of the long-term keys (PSK or private authentication keys) does not compromise the security of completed EDHOC exchanges.
+Compromise of the long-term keys (private signature or static DH keys) does not compromise the security of completed EDHOC exchanges.
 Compromising the private authentication keys of one party lets an active attacker impersonate that compromised party in EDHOC exchanges with other parties, but does not let the attacker impersonate other parties in EDHOC exchanges with the compromised party.
-Compromising the PSK lets an active attacker impersonate the Initiator in EDHOC exchanges with the Responder and impersonate the Responder in EDHOC exchanges with the Initiator.
 Compromise of the long-term keys does not enable a passive attacker to compromise future session keys.
-Compromise of the HDKF input parameters (ECDH shared secret and/or PSK) leads to compromise of all session keys derived from that compromised shared secret.
+Compromise of the HDKF input parameters (ECDH shared secret) leads to compromise of all session keys derived from that compromised shared secret.
 Compromise of one session key does not compromise other session keys.

 Key compromise impersonation (KCI): In EDHOC authenticated with signature keys, EDHOC provides KCI protection against an attacker having access to the long term key or the ephemeral secret key.
-In EDHOC authenticated with symmetric keys, EDHOC provides KCI protection against an attacker having access to the ephemeral secret key, but not against an attacker having access to the long-term PSK.
 With static Diffie-Hellman key authentication, KCI protection would be provided against an attacker having access to the long-term Diffie-Hellman key, but not to an attacker having access to the ephemeral secret key.
 Note that the term KCI has typically been used for compromise of long-term keys, and that an attacker with access to the ephemeral secret key can only attack that specific protocol run.

 Repudiation: In EDHOC authenticated with signature keys, Party U could theoretically prove that Party V performed a run of the protocol by presenting the private ephemeral key, and vice versa.
 Note that storing the private ephemeral keys violates the protocol requirements.
-With static Diffie-Hellman key authentication or PSK authentication, both parties can always deny having participated in the protocol.
+With static Diffie-Hellman key authentication, both parties can always deny having participated in the protocol.

 ## Cryptographic Considerations
 The security of the SIGMA protocol requires the MAC to be bound to the identity of the signer.
 Hence the message authenticating functionality of the authenticated encryption in EDHOC is critical: authenticated encryption MUST NOT be replaced by plain encryption only, even if authentication is provided at another level or through a different mechanism.
 EDHOC implements SIGMA-I using the same Sign-then-MAC approach as TLS 1.3.